mrxjha/Weather-App/README.md

 # Weather-App
-Weather App A simple weather app that shows the current weather and an icon based on the weather condition.
+A simple weather app that shows the current weather and an icon based on the weather condition.

 # How to Use
 1. Enter a city name in the input field.